 P. aeruginosa has emerged as a main lung pathogen, responsible for severe respiratory infections such as pneumonia.
 Increasing use of ventilator in intensive ward of hospitals has significantly increased the risk for obtaining P. aeruginosa infections.
 P. aeruginosa is inherently resistant to numerous antibiotics and change to even more resistance mechanisms has been discovered.
-Therapy of P. aeruginosa infectiousis frustrating because P. aeruginosa infection patient notresponding well to drugs as well as P. aeruginosa are resistant to most antibiotics.
+Therapy of P. aeruginosa infectiousis frustrating because P. aeruginosa infectionshappen incompromised host and the infected patient notrespondingwell to drugs as well as P. aeruginosa are resistant to most antibiotics.
 A combination of aminoglycosides and beta-lactam usually are used against P. aeruginosa infections(19).